 Diapers?
 Check.
 Wipes?
 Check.
 Mickey ears?
-Check.
-Taking a baby to Disneyland can be a challenge, but a little prep and planning go a long way in turning what can be an overwhelming experience into a hoppy family memory.
-We've got some advice for taking your tadpoles and toddlers to “the happiest place on earth” that will ensure the whole family has a great time!
+Going to Disneyland with a baby can be challenging, but a little prep and planning go a long way in turning what can be an overwhelming experience into a hoppy family memory.
+We've got some advice for taking your tadpoles and toddlers to “The Happiest Place on Earth” that will ensure the whole family has a great time!

-Top Secrets to Taking a Baby to Disneyland
+Top Secrets for Going to Disneyland with a Baby

 - Sun hat

-- Blanket to shade from sun or provide extra warmth
+- Blanket to shade from the sun or provide extra warmth

 - Formula and bottles/bottle liners

 - Wipes (beyond diaper changes, you will need to keep your little tadpole’s hands and face clean)

 - Baby shoes (some rides require your baby to wear shoes)

 - Optional: Baby carrier/sling, stroller fan on warm days and a portable sound machine